-The kit had many of his stuff, including his favorite straight razor he got from a new shop in town, worth around $10!
+The kit included many of his things, including his favorite straight razor, which he got from a new shop in town and is worth around $10!

-Now, as an antique expert, I know that a vintage straight razor would be nowhere less than $150.
+Now, as an antique expert, I know that an authentic vintage straight razor would be worth at least a hundred dollars.
 It’s raw and has a stunning ornate design on the handle.
 But it’s not just that.
 I examined many other features to identify its authenticity and price.
 And I’d like to share it all with you!

 Takeaways

-• Look for wedge ground straight razors as these are one of the oldest models and, hence, quite precious.
+- The wedge-ground straight razors are one of the oldest models and, hence, quite precious.

 Well, an old straight razor will, of course, look a little bit weary, with a few signs of aging, like dents, chips, and rust.
 But that doesn’t necessarily make it VINTAGE!